 - Placement at College English 101 and Basic French 100 (testing may be required)

 - Candidates will be notified by email of the details of the interview process.

 - Candidates may be asked to complete a pre-interview written exercise, which will be reviewed at the time of the interview and may contribute to the overall assessment of the candidate.
 An information sheet will be emailed to candidates who have been selected for an interview.

 - Candidates should inform themselves about the profession and be prepared to show that they possess the skills, personal attributes and abilities to succeed in the program and as medical technologists.

 - A letter of intent is very beneficial.

-- Students who do not have a clear criminal record check at the beginning of the clinical component of the Program will not be able to complete the clinical component and will therefore not be able to graduate.
+- Hospitals are required to perform a criminal background verification for employment purposes.
+Some hospitals also extend this to include students who intern in their facility.
+Students who do not have a clear criminal record check at the beginning of the clinical component of the Program will not be able to complete the clinical component and will therefore not be able to graduate.